masteroga101/Beat-Banger-PsVita-/README.md

 All Ending Videos dont work due to vita godot just not supporting it, cant really be fixed

-## Installation Instructions
+## Instructions

-### Windows:
+### Patching Instructions

-1. Have BeatBanger on steam 😁

-2. pressWin + R to bring up a command box

-3. Enter the command steam://open/console  and enter

-4. Go into the steam console and type in the command "download_depot 1813430 1813432 1018289862284499489"
+Go into the steam console and type in the command "download_depot 1813430 1813432 1018289862284499489"

-### Linux:
+### Acquiring mods

-1. Have BeatBanger on steam 🙂

-2. Honestly no fucking clue how you get the steam console up on Linux 😭

-3. Go into the steam console and type in the command "download_depot 1813430 1813433 5654115729112847272"
+Download desired mods from the links at the bottom of the page

+Download the beat banger mod converter from    and run the exe

+Paste in the location of one layer above all your mod folders when prompted

+Once the program has finished and closed, all the mods should now have been converted so that most can now be ran on a ps vita  (a ton of file changing, scaling and compressing)

-### MacOs
+### Setup on vita

-1. Have BeatBanger on steam 😐

-2. Couldnt even hazard a guess 🫠 .
-Get access to the steam console via any means necessary

-3. Go into the steam console and type in the command "download_depot 1813430 1813434 8127516922034049397"
+Create the folder  `Ux0/data/BeatBanger`

+Inside `Ux0/data/BeatBanger` create a mods folder

+then put all your converted mods in there and they should show up inside the game

 ## Notes